kyverno/kyverno/docs/user/cli/kyverno_oci_pull.md

 ### Examples

 ```
-  # pull policy from an OCI image and save it to the specific directory
+  # Pull policy from an OCI image and save it to the specific directory
   kyverno oci pull -i <imgref> -d policies
 ```